AbdullahZuhair21/CRTP2/README.md

 PS> .
 C:\AD\Tools\Find-PSRemotingLocalAdminAccess.ps1
 PS> Find-PSRemotingLocalAdminAccess

-#2- App locker check
+#2- Applocker check
-#if you attempted to use any script ex.
-AMSI bypass you will get "Cannot invoke method.
-Method invocation is supported on core type in this language mode" error
+#if you attempt to run loader.exe it will result in an error "Cannot invoke method.
+Method invocation is supported on core type in this language mode" This program is blocked by group policy.
+Let's check if Applocker is configured.
 PS> $ExecutionContext.SessionState.LanguageMode  #Check language mode Get-AppLockerPolicy -Effective | select -ExpandProperty RuleCollections  #list app locker policy
 ```